-Negative indoor air pressure is a very common problem homes that can prevent appliance exhaust from venting correctly to the outdoors, and as a result, poison the air indoors with carbon monoxide gas.
+Negative indoor air pressure is a very common problem in homes that can prevent appliance exhaust from venting correctly to the outdoors, and as a result, poison the air indoors with carbon monoxide gas.
 This occurs whenever the interior of a home is depressurized while using bathroom and kitchen exhaust fans, fireplaces, and especially clothes dryers.

 The phenomenon that prevents carbon monoxide gas from venting to the outdoors is known as back-drafting.
 When this occurs there is usually visible evidence of corrosion or debris particles in or on the appliances.